loki-chat/cargo-ipa/README.md

 ```

 # Swift-bridge integration
 Since many Apple APIs still rely on Swift code, cargo-ipa can integrate with [swift-bridge](https://github.com/chinedufn/swift-bridge/tree/master) to compile Swift and Rust together.
-To use it, you need to set the `swift-library` and `swift-bridges` settings.
+To use it, you need to install cargo-ipa with the swift-bridge feature, and then configure the `swift-library` and `swift-bridges` settings.

 `swift-library` is literally just the folder that has your library in it; for example, if your project has `my-swift-library/Sources/my-swift-library` in it, then set `swift-library = "my-swift-library` in your Cargo.toml.